Employment and Communication Skills for STEM Students – a short course

 Job Ready will develop your communications skills and enhance your employability so you’ll stand out from the crowd when applying for jobs.

-This 8-week program is designed specifically for undergraduate and graduate science, technology, engineering and mathematics students.
-For an hour each week, you will take part in workshop-style classes that cover topics including; Job Search 101, Public Speaking, Clear Writing & Editing, and How to be Successful in Interviews.
-The program also includes a panel discussion with guest speakers from a range of employment and science fields.
+This 6-week program is designed specifically for undergraduate and graduate science, technology, engineering and mathematics students.
+For 1.5 hours each week, you will take part in workshop-style classes that cover topics including; Networking, Public Speaking, Effective Resumes, and How to be Successful in Interviews.

 Job Ready will not only help you in your studies, but you will also come away with the skills to effectively convey your achievements and talents to employers.